John P. Malloy

 Malloy has a Bachelor of Science in Finance and a Master of Business Administration from Indiana University.
 Additionally, he has completed the E.ON Senior Leadership Program at the International Institute for Management Development (IMD) in Lausanne, Switzerland, and a graduate of the Federal Bureau of Investigation Citizens Academy.

 He is Chairman Emeritus of the Louisville Gas and Electric Company Credit Union.
 In this role, he has received the Friedrich Raiffeisen Award, the Bergengren Award, Filene Award and the Herring awards for Financial Excellence from the Credit Union National Association.
-He also resides on the Board of Directors of the Kentucky Association of Manufacturers, the Louisville Orchestra, Leadership Kentucky Foundation, the Catholic Education Foundation, and the Spalding University Board of Trustees.
+He is president of The Louisville Orchestra Board of Directors and resides on the Board of Directors of the Kentucky Association of Manufacturers, Leadership Kentucky Foundation, the Catholic Education Foundation, and the Spalding University Board of Trustees.
 Lastly, he was appointed by Governor Beshear to the Kentucky Grape and Wine Council under the Department of Agriculture.